VLSA: Vision-Language-Action Models with Plug-and-Play Safety Constraint Layer: Introduction

-We summarize the main contributions as follows: \begin{enumerate} \item[1)] We propose AEGIS, the first approach that integrates CBFs into VLA models to enforce explicit safety constraints.
-By introducing a plug-and-play SC layer, AEGIS effectively addresses the limitation of end-to-end models regarding the lack of safety guarantees.
-Our approach has the potential to enhance the safety of any existing VLA model without the need for retraining.
+\item [1)] We propose AEGIS, the first approach that integrates CBFs into VLA models to enforce explicit safety constraints.
+By introducing a plug-and-play SC layer, AEGIS bridges visual perception and semantic understanding with safety-guaranteed control, without the need for retraining.

-\item[2)] We design a vision-language based safety assessment module and an action-driven safety-guaranteed control module, which bridge visual perception and semantic understanding with safety-guaranteed control.
-By leveraging a CBF-QP solver, the safety of the adjusted actions is theoretically guaranteed.
+\item[2)] We establish SafeLIBERO, a comprehensive safety-critical benchmark derived from the LIBERO dataset, encompassing 32 diverse scenarios and 1600 episodes with various types of obstacles.
+It provides a platform for evaluating the safety and robustness of VLA policies in complex environments.

-\item[3)] We establish SafeLIBERO, a comprehensive safety-critical benchmark derived from the LIBERO dataset, encompassing 32 diverse scenarios and 1600 episodes.
-Extensive experiments demonstrate that AEGIS achieves superior performance over state-of-the-art baselines, yielding a 59.16\% improvement in obstacle avoidance and a 17.25\% gain in task success rate.
+\item[3)] Extensive simulation studies on SafeLIBERO demonstrate that AEGIS achieves superior performance to state-of-the-art baselines, yielding a more than 50\% improvement in obstacle avoidance and a nearly 10\% gain in task success rate.
+In addition, real-world robotic experiments are conducted to validate the practical applicability of the proposed framework.

 \end{enumerate}